Diagram examples featured image

 SWOT analysis diagrams are used to determine how your business or product stacks up against internal and external factors.

-The creativity in your SWOT diagram comes in the form of how you create your four quadrants, colors, media, images, and details you add to your resource.
+The creativity in your SWOT diagram examples comes from how you create your four quadrants, the colors, media, images, and the details you add to your resource.
 That’s the beauty of this diagram!

 They are easy to set up on paper or on a digital whiteboard, leaving you ample time to fill in your diagram as you please. 🎨